stax76/command-line-to-exe/README.md

 It's possible to pass arguments to myUtil.exe, they are appended to args.

-Click the star button if you ever find it useful.
+Please click the star button if you ever find it useful.